Ironing the laundry before electric irons

 One sort was known as a 'flat iron' and, as its name implies, it was not deep - see the first of the pictures.
 Flat irons came in pairs, so that one could be in use while the other was heating up.

 The other sort of iron was known as a 'box iron' because it was hollow - see the second of the pictures.
 Inside was a specially shaped piece of clay, which was known as a 'slug' which supplied the heat.
 There was always a pair of slugs, so that one could be in use while the other was heating up.

 Flat irons had to be heated on the kitchen range by placing their flat faces close up against the bars, as shown in the picture.

 Box irons got their heat from the slug which was put right into the fire to heat it.
 Once it was hot, it was removed with a specially shaped long hook and placed inside the iron.

-My mother would test the temperature of an iron, either by putting it close to her cheek or by licking her finger and touching the hot surface to see how quickly it went "psh" as the wet from her finger evaporated.
+There were of course no thermostats for these irons.
+My mother would test the temperature, either by putting it close to her cheek or by licking her finger and touching the hot surface to see how quickly it went "psh" as the wet from her finger evaporated.

 My mother, like all the other women I knew, always did her ironing on the table in the kitchen.
 The full width of the table was particularly useful for ironing sheets and table cloths.

 My mother protected the table with an old blanket folded into several layers with an old sheet on top, kept specially for ironing.